-The three most important things that comprise a successful and impactful PR plan are Planning, Communication and Execution.
-Planning is a critical element of the plan to ensure everything is in place including communication objectives as well as the strategies and methodologies that will be used to achieve those objectives and target.
+The three most important things that comprise a successful and impactful PR plan are Planning, Communication, and Execution.
+Planning is a critical element of the plan to ensure everything is in place including communication objectives as well as the strategies and methodologies that will be used to achieve those objectives and targets.

 Proper planning is crucial and determines the success or failure of a campaign.
 Make sure that your PR plan is to the point and relevant to the client and industry that you are pitching for.
 A plan helps not only maintain self-discipline but also serves as an excellent informational tool.
 Each successive step in the planning process sharpens the focus on how the organization operates and where it’s going, as well as clarifying public relations’ role in that operation.

 Below are broad pointers that you need to keep in mind while putting together an effective PR plan

 Brief: THE most important part before making a plan is to have a proper brief from the client.
 This will cover what activities they wish to do, what is their expectation and what is their budget based, on which you can make a plan.
 Taking the brief in person is a great idea!
 It helps you get a feel of the person and the company and elements that the client might not think necessary while putting down a written brief.

 Brainstorm: It plays a vital role before you make a plan.
 Make sure you not only brainstorm with your office colleagues but also with the client team.
 This will help in making your plan more impactful and communicate more effectively even before you have submitted a plan.

 Right Communication: As communication experts, you need to make sure that the content right!
 The plan serves a dual purpose of showcasing your best ideas and also your expertise with each slide.
 The manner, tone, and treatment of each slide presentation is an opportunity for you to showcase your skill and knowledge.